skuid/skuid-labs/experiments/pages/dependentNormalPageConverter/README.md

 This experiment aims to automate that hackery.
 It's a list of pages with two contextual row actions:

 - Convert to normal page
-- Convert to child page
+- Convert to dependent page

 The actions are pretty self explanatory.
 And I tried to uplevel most of the actions to action sequences with descriptions.
 The actual XML conversion is handled by two snippets.
 Those snippets are commented throughout to illustrate what they're doing.